 It got us to thinking about the importance of pumps in our fun lives.
 For example, our family recently took a trip to the world renowned Hersey Park in Pennsylvania, which features 14 unique water attractions.
 A great example is the East Coast Waterworks that is composed of seven slides, almost 600 built-in water toys, and two crawl tunnels.
 The pool contains more than 54,000 gallons of cool water, making this a wonder in the amount of pumps and coordination it must take to maintain this single attraction among many others.

 And don’t forget what Hershey is most famous for: chocolate.
 After a careful sorting and roasting process that turns the beans into non-alcoholic “liquor,” pumps are used to send the liquid chocolate into hydraulic presses to extract chocolate butter and leave solids, both of which are used for various purposes.
 Pumps are also used when blending milk, sugar, and chocolate and sending the ingredients to the appropriate areas.
-You can see videos of all of this on the Hershey site.

 Here are some other water park and water-fun innovations we are excited about: